NATIONAL SCULPTORS' GUILD

 Resume

-Some portfolio items may be sold out and shown strictly as examples of the artist's scope of work.
+Some portfolio items may be sold out and are shown strictly as examples of the artist's scope of work.

 Minimal use of finishing techniques allows a closer connection to the casting process which generates tremendous energy not too different from the energy that created Earth and Life.
 As you hold one his forms, feel the timeless beauty and power of bronze.